Georgia

 • Capital: Tbilisi

-Georgia is located in between high mountain ranges in Caucasus, east of the Black Sea; old churches, castles and ruins of cities are built into the clips and are traces of past civilizations in a country that Knut Hamsun called Æventyrland (fairyland).
+Georgia is located at the eastern end of the Black Sea on the southern flanks of the main crest of the Greater Caucasus Mountains.
+It is bounded on the north and northeast by Russia, on the east and southeast by Azerbaijan, on the south by Armenia and Türkiye, and on the west by the Black Sea.
+Old churches, castles and ruins of cities are built into the clips and are traces of past civilizations in a country that Knut Hamsun called Æventyrland (fairyland).
 Fairy is also the hospitality and the speaks of cheers that meets visitors.
 Georgia has an excellent kitchen in addition to ancient wine-traditions.

 Georgia today